 SAFER Program Background

-Through its Division of Drinking Water, the State Water Board is responsible for enforcing federal and state drinking water statutes and regulating over 7,400 public water systems.
+The Division of Drinking Water is responsible for enforcing federal and state drinking water statutes and regulating over 7,400 public water systems.

-Through its Division of Financial Assistance, the State Water Board awards state and federal grants and loans for drinking water projects, including funding from the Safe and Affordable Drinking Water Fund, to support safe drinking water needs.
+The Division of Financial Assistance awards state and federal grants and loans for drinking water projects, including funding from the Safe and Affordable Drinking Water Fund, to support safe drinking water needs.

-Through its Office of Public Participation, the State Water Board provides community engagement assistance to support effective public participation in State Water Board decisions and actions.
+The Office of Public Participation oversees community engagement and supports effective public participation in State Water Board decisions and actions.

 The primary purpose of the SAFER program is to bring true environmental justice to California and address the continuing disproportionate environmental burdens in the state by creating a fund that will assist in providing safe drinking water in every California community, for every Californian.

 SAFER funds will help water systems provide a safe, accessible, and affordable supply of drinking water to communities in both the near and long terms by accelerating implementation of short- and long-term drinking water solutions, moving water systems to more efficient modes of operation, providing short-term operation and maintenance support as a bridge until long-term sustainable solutions are in place, and providing long-term operation and maintenance support when necessary.

 The SAFER program supports permanent and sustainable drinking water solutions that ensure all Californians have access to safe, affordable, and reliable drinking water.